Puntone di Scarlino

-Puntone di Scarlino is a village in Tuscany, Central Italy, administratively a frazione of the comune of Scarlino, province of Grosseto.
-At the time of the 2001 census its population amounted to 345.

-Puntone is about 41 km from Grosseto and 8 km from Scarlino, and it is situated on the Gulf of Follonica, in the Tyrrhenian Sea.
-It is a tourist resort with a well-equipped marina.
+Puntone di Scarlino is a village in Tuscany, central Italy, administratively a frazione of the municipality of Scarlino in the province of Grosseto.
+As of the 2001 census, it had a population of 345.
+It is located on the Tyrrhenian coast within the Gulf of Follonica, approximately 41 km from Grosseto and 8 km from Scarlino.
+It is a seaside resort known for its marina and coastal tourism.